remichartier/014_selfDrivingCarND_BehavioralCloningProject/writeup_report.md

 #### 3. Submission code is usable and readable

-The model_01.py file contains the code for training and saving the convolution neural network.
-The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.
+The model_v14.py and commonFunctions_v13.py files contain the code for training and saving the convolution neural network.
+More specifically, file model_v14.py shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

 ### Model Architecture and Training Strategy